To change things up, I will be looking at a small-cap REIT, in the form of Prime US REIT.

 Diversified sector mix

-Prime US REIT risks
+Prime US REIT areas of concern

-A decline in NAV
+Decline in NAV

 Decline in occupancy rate and WALE